bonfire-networks/website-blog/posts/mutual_aid.md

 author: Bonfire Builders
 ---

-Meet Adrian, one of the people helping shape Bonfire's future.
-The piece below is written by a gifting group administrator who's been on the frontlines of the Buy Nothing movement, building community, fostering generosity, and fighting against Facebook's enshittification every step of the way.
+_Meet Adrian and Lee, two of the people helping shape Bonfire's future.
+They are gifting group administrators who've been on the frontlines of the Buy Nothing movement, building community, fostering generosity, and fighting against Facebook's enshittification every step of the way._

-They're co-designing the **Mutual Aid Networks** stretch goal with us, bringing years of lived experience into Bonfire's development.
+_They're co-designing the **Mutual Aid Networks** stretch goal with us, bringing years of lived experience into Bonfire's development._

-Their story captures why this matters and why we're building it together.
+_In this video and in Adrian's writeup below they share their story, why this matters, and why we're building it together._

-**[Support our crowdfunding campaign](https://www.indiegogo.com/en/projects/bonfire/community)** to make community-owned gifting infrastructure a reality.

 <iframe title="Federated Digital Spaces for Mutual Aid Networks" width="100%" height="415" src="https://tube.tchncs.de/videos/embed/sDPYuULUTgqb8sRsX4bSye" allow="fullscreen" sandbox="allow-same-origin allow-scripts allow-popups allow-forms" style="border: 0px;"></iframe>

+_**[Support our crowdfunding campaign](https://www.indiegogo.com/en/projects/bonfire/community)** to make community-owned gifting infrastructure a reality._

 ---